Early College at Guilford: Early history

 The Early College at Guilford, opened in August 2002, was one of the first early colleges in the United States and the first in North Carolina.
 Representatives from Guilford College met with Terry Grier, the Superintendent of Guilford County Schools, in the winter and spring of 2002 to develop the early college program, which was modeled after the program between Bard College and New York City public schools.
 At the time, Bruce Stewart, the chairman of the Guilford College board of trustees noted, “If this can be a contribution of this Quaker institution to making sure that talented young people have access to good teaching and resources, I would want to support it enthusiastically.”

 The founding class at ECG included 51 ninth graders, 40 tenth graders, 19 eleventh graders and 9 twelfth graders.
 The school was originally located in the basement of the Frank Science building but moved to modular classrooms in the fall of 2004.
 The first principal of ECG, Tony Lamair Burks II, provided students with the opportunity to control what happened with their education.
 He organized ECG to align with ECGs original mission statement: “To graduate confident, ethically responsible lifelong learners who are prepared to succeed in higher education and in the changing world beyond.”
 He noted that the Early College program “exposes the students to problem solving that can ease the transition into college.
 They will already know how to work through situations like approaching a professor or dealing with group sessions where one person decides not to do their work.”

 The success of ECG paved the way for an expansion of early college programs in North Carolina.
 The state passed the Innovative Education Initiatives Act, in 2003, which provided the necessary start-up funds to cover the cost of college tuition, waivers for seat time and changes to the academic calendar.
 Between 2004 and 2010, North Carolina opened more than 70 early college high schools through collaborations between the North Carolina Department of Public Instruction, the University of North Carolina system and the North Carolina Community College system.

-Admissions Criteria
+Admissions criteria

+Update as of 03/06/2026: